 5. Communicate Effectively

-That is why asking team managers to communicate and ask specific employees explicitly to join will definitely help in collecting more ideas, even if this is done in an informal setting.
+That is why asking team managers to communicate and ask specific employees explicitly to join and participate in the process will definitely help in collecting more ideas, even if this is done in an informal setting.

 At the same time, it is also going to be important later on in letting your employees know that the best ideas will be turned into projects.

 There are plenty of platforms and tools you can use that will allow you to easily collect ideas from employees.
 For example, there are idea management solutions with features designed to collect ideas online.

 Accept Mission has an inbox feature that will allow anyone in your organization to drop their ideas on specific inboxes either with an undercover identity or their real ones.
 Since your members drop their ideas into specific inboxes, ideas are immediately categorized.

 Aside from specialized platforms, you can use conventional ones like: